-Over the last few posts we looked at Business Intelligence and an example of how it can be used in a small business.
+Over the last few posts, we looked at Business Intelligence and an example of how it can be used in a small business.
 But is Business Intelligence for the Excel User?
 And does it have anything to do with Accountants? ( missed the first post, you can access it here.
 You can also access the second post here)

 Business Intelligence for the Excel User

 What if you have access to all of these reports?
 All of these data sets, along with other data sets, both internal and external.
-What insights could this provide for your organisation and your company?
+What insights could this provide for your organization and your company?

-Well now you do have access because Excel has a suite of tools.
+Well, now you do have access because Excel has a suite of tools.
 Power Tools: Power Query, Power Pivot, and Power View.
 All work stand alone and, all combined make a very powerful BI system.
 Business Intelligence for the Excel User!

 Let me explain